smatechnologies/ibm-i-agent-docs/docs/job-tracking/screens.md

   F12=Cancel
 ```

-##### Menu Pathways
+#### Menu Pathways

-Main Menu \> Job track menu (#1) \> Work with captured jobs (WRKCAPJOB) (#11) \> Option 2 = Change \> F15=Change LDA \> F19=Rollback
+Main Menu > Job track menu (#1) > Work with captured jobs (WRKCAPJOB) (#11) > Option 2 = Change > F15=Change LDA > F19=Rollback

-##### Fields
+#### Fields

--  SEQ #:              A program-generated number used for selecting the desired previous LDA image.
+-  **SEQ #**:              A program-generated number used for selecting the desired previous LDA image.
--  RECORD TIME STAMP:   The date and time the LDA image was last updated.
+-  **RECORD TIME STAMP**:   The date and time the LDA image was last updated.
--  Sequence number:     Use this field to type the SEQ # of the LDA image to be selected for return to the calling display.
+-  **Sequence number**:     Use this field to type the SEQ # of the LDA image to be selected for return to the calling display.

-##### Functions
+#### Functions

 **F12=Cancel**: Quits the display and returns to the previous screen.

-### Option 3 = Copy Captured Job
+## Option 3 = Copy Captured Job

-- **Screen Title**: Copy Job Detail
+### WRKCAPR8 - Copy Job Detail
-- **Screen ID**: WRKCAPR8

-##### Menu Pathways
+#### Menu Pathways

-Main Menu \> Job track menu (#1) \> Work with captured jobs (WRKCAPJOB) (#11) \> Option 3 = Copy
+Main Menu > Job track menu (#1) > Work with captured jobs (WRKCAPJOB) (#11) > Option 3 = Copy

-###### Fields
+#### Fields

 Most of the job definition parameters are taken verbatim from the IBM i SBMJOB command.
 Detailed explanations of these fields may be found in IBM documentation and in the Help text for the SBMJOB command.
 The following table explains fields that are unique to the LSAM software and it provides additional notes about some fields.

 **Internal Data**
-- Capture ID (from):  The key identifier of the record, specified when the job was captured.
+- **Capture ID (from)**:  The key identifier of the record, specified when the job was captured.
 A Captured Job ID can use up to the 12 characters.
 Two additional characters more than a job name are allowed so that duplicate copies of the same job name can be stored with different job parameters.
-- To: Capture ID:  A new capture ID must be provided.
+- **To: Capture ID**:  A new capture ID must be provided.
 The program suggests a new ID based on the source ID.
 When the trailing characters of the source ID are blank, the program inserts zeros to fill the field and increments a counter in the last character position(s) that will make the new ID unique.
 The proposed ID may be changed, but the new record being created by the Copy function must have a unique ID.
-- Cap date: The system date when this job was captured.
+- **Cap date**: The system date when this job was captured.
-- Cap time: The system time when this job was captured.
+- **Cap time**: The system time when this job was captured.

 **IBM i Parameters**
-- CMD SrcMbr: The name assigned by LSAM internal routines to the source member in the LSAM command source physical file DBFCMDSRC where the command line text is stored.
+- **CMD SrcMbr**: The name assigned by LSAM internal routines to the source member in the LSAM command source physical file DBFCMDSRC where the command line text is stored.
 A new member will be created for the copied command line.
-- FMT: The system date format in effect when the job was captured.
+- **FMT**: The system date format in effect when the job was captured.
 This is the format of the Job DATE field.
-- CapJob fields: The IBM i job ID of the workstation or batch job that performed the capture action.
+- **CapJob fields**: The IBM i job ID of the workstation or batch job that performed the capture action.
-- INLLIBL +: The first several characters of the initial library list are shown.
+- **INLLIBL +**: The first several characters of the initial library list are shown.
 If there is more data in the list than can be shown on this display, the plus sign (+) appears at the end of the line.                                           |
 :::tip
 The Initial library list cannot be maintained from this display-only field.
 Use F14=Edit LIBL to perform any changes.
 :::
-- CMD line +: The first several characters of the command line are shown.
+- **CMD line +**: The first several characters of the command line are shown.
 If there is more data in the command line than can be shown on this display, the plus sign (+) appears at the end of the line.
 :::tip
 The command line text cannot be maintained from this display-only field.
 Use F13=Change CMD to perform any changes.
 :::

-##### Functions
+#### Functions

 - **F3=Exit**: (Not displayed, but available.)
 Quits the display and returns to the menu.
 - **F12=Cancel**: Quits the display and returns to the previous screen.